waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 Options:

-  * --zombie will run all of the admin config except for the final "node alive" step
+  * --zombie will run all of the admin config except for the final "node alive" step.
+This is handy if you want to check the system before completes

 You should be able to monitor the progress of the admin node deployment at http://localhost:3000.
 Once the admin node is finished